hvdb/docker-selenium/Hub/README.md

 # Selenium Grid Hub

 The Hub receives a test to be executed along with information on which browser and 'platform' where the test should be run.
 The hub will use this information and delegate to a node that can service those needs.
+Changed the timeout to 300000 (5minutes)
+Changed sessions to 100.
 ## Dockerfile

 [`selenium/hub` Dockerfile](https://github.com/SeleniumHQ/docker-selenium/blob/master/Hub/Dockerfile)